KocSistem/aks-workshop/labs/deploy-mongodb/README.md

     > **Important**: If you need to delete the Helm deployment and start over, make sure you delete the Persistent Volume Claims created otherwise you'll run into issues with authentication due to stale configuration.
 Find those claims using `kubectl get pvc` and use `kubectl delete pvc <pvc-name>`.

     > Helm will instal Persistent Volume with `delete` [reclaim policy](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
-So if you delete the pvc it deletes pv as well
+So if you delete the persistent volume claim, it deletes persistent volume as well

 ## Instructions